-Modified radical mastectomy is used to treat invasive breast cancers including:
+Modified radical mastectomy may be used to treat invasive breast cancers including:

-If you are having breast reconstruction at the same time as a mastectomy, the surgeon can use a skin-sparing technique, and possibly a nipple sparing technique.
-A skin-sparing mastectomy uses the skin that surrounds the breast to help form the envelope for the reconstructed breast.
-A nipple-sparing mastectomy preserves the nipple and areola.
-Learn more about breast reconstruction.
+If you are having breast reconstruction at the same time as a mastectomy, the surgeon may be able to use a skin-sparing technique, and possibly a nipple-sparing technique.

 Learn more about breast reconstruction.

 Although the exact treatment for breast cancer varies from person to person, treatment guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.

 The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 Some women choose to have breast reconstruction to help restore the look and feel of the breast that was removed.
 This may be done at the same time as the mastectomy (immediate) or later (delayed).
 It is important to discuss your reconstruction options with your plastic surgeon before your breast surgery.

 You may not live near the hospital where you will have your surgery.
 Sometimes, there are programs that offer help with local or long-distance transportation and lodging.
 Some also offer transportation and lodging for a friend or family member going with you.
 There are also financial assistance programs to help you with child care and elder care.